 Regularly scheduled day tours to Alcatraz are a great way to tour the grand but spooky prison perched on an island in San Francisco Bay, but for a different look at “The Rock,” try one of these tours.

-Behind-the-scenes tour: If you think you've “been there, done that” at Alcatraz, sign up for the 4.5-hour behind-the-scenes tour, offered in the evenings.
-You’ll walk with a small group on a two-hour ushered tour of the island, gaining access to places not seen on regular tours—the prison industries building, the Officers’ Row gardens, the upper levels of D Block, and the hospital, citadel, chapel, or theatre.
+Behind-the-scenes tour (ticket info): If you think you've “been there, done that” at Alcatraz, sign up for the 4.5-hour behind-the-scenes tour, offered in the evenings.
+You’ll walk with a small group on a two-hour ushered tour of the island, gaining access to places not seen on regular tours—the prison industries building, the Officers’ Row gardens, the upper levels of D Block, and the hospital, citadel, chapel, or theater.
 (Visitor sites change regularly and are not guaranteed.)
 Afterward, your guide hands you a headset and you can take a self-guided audio tour of the cell block.
-The behind-the-scenes tour leaves San Francisco around 4 p.m.; you won’t be back until 9 or 9:30.
-Bring snacks and water (no food is available on the island).
+The behind-the-scenes tour leaves San Francisco around 4 p.m.; you won’t be back until 9 or 9:30 p.m.
+No food is available on the island, so bring snacks and water.